GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by SAF_PhysicalContextRole contained in SAF_PhysicalContext

-Specifies the fact that a Physical SOI exists in a specific Physical Context.
+Specifies the fact that a Physical SOI exists in a given Physical System Context.
 ## Physical Software Role
 1 [Physical Element](#Physical-Element) Physical Software Role 0..* [Software Element](#Software-Element)